amercader/wikigeolinks/README.md

             title: "United States Naval Observatory"
         }
     }

+You can use both the numeric id or the article title as indentifiers.

 You can perform various queries using the [MapFish Protocol](http://trac.mapfish.org/trac/mapfish/wiki/MapFishProtocol) on the main endpoint: